ForbesLindesay/tutorials-for-building-real-apps/01-basic-calculator/README.md

  - `parseFloat` - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat

 If you get stuck, try posting a question on http://stackoverflow.com/.
 Try and be as specific as you can about what you're trying to achieve and what you've tried so far.

+Try not to look at the sollution unless you are really really stuck.
+It's better to ask on stack overflow for help with the specific problem you're struggling to solve.